Reinforcement learning-based statistical search strategy for an axion model from flavor: Reinforcement learning

-Let us denote the charge assignment ${\cal Q}$ as observed by the agent, and ${\cal Q}'$ followed by the action $\mathfrak{a}$.
-For a pair of the assignment and the action $({\cal Q}, \mathfrak{a})$, we give the agent rewards $\mathcal{R}$.
-The rewarding procedure is exactly the same as in Ref. \cite{Nishimura:2023nre}; thereby we omit a detailed description in this paper \footnote{In many cases, the appropriate design of rewards requires heuristic construction depending on the environment and action space.
-In contrast, it has been pointed out that the design may be systematized by combining Bayesian statistics with RL \cite{levine2018reinforcementlearningcontrolprobabilistic}.
-Alternatively, by learning based on models in Bayesian statistics, various algorithms have been developed that can perform learning even with small amounts of data. ``PILCO'' \cite{10.5555/3104482.3104541} is one example.}.
-We adopt $\mathcal{R}_{\rm offset}=-10$ and $\mathcal{R}_{\rm term}=100$.
+The success or failure of RL depends greatly on the design of the reward\footnote{In many cases, the appropriate design of rewards requires heuristic construction depending on the environment and action space.
+In contrast, it has been pointed out that the design may be systematized by combining Bayesian statistics with RL \cite{levine2018reinforcementlearningcontrolprobabilistic} Alternatively, by learning based on models in Bayesian statistics, various algorithms have been developed that can perform learning even with small amounts of data. ``PILCO'' \cite{10.5555/3104482.3104541} is one example.
+We will leave these comprehensive studies for future work.}.
+If the intrinsic value is drastically changed, it may become difficult to find FN charges.
+In order to reduce such uncertainties in our research, we do not include cosmological restrictions in the intrinsic value.